dwhite25/MSG-CcGAN/README.md

 ### Multi-Scale Conditional Generation of Binary-Neutron-Star Gravitational-Wave Time Series

-This repository contains a research implementation of a **multi-scale continuously conditioned generative adversarial network (MSG-CcGAN)** developed for modeling binary-neutron-star gravitational-wave simulations.
+This repository contains a research implementation of a **multi-scale continuously conditioned generative adversarial network (MSG-CcGAN)** developed for modeling binary-neutron-star (BNS) gravitational-wave simulations.

 The project explored whether a generative neural network could learn the relationship between a small set of physical source parameters and the corresponding simulated gravitational-wave time series.
 The model was implemented in **TensorFlow/Keras** and adapted multi-scale GAN concepts to long, one-dimensional scientific signals.